BOSL RULES (Last updated, August 4, 2018)

 Five pitching warm-ups in the first inning, one warm-up pitch per inning thereafter.
 A warm-up ball through the infield in the first inning only.
 Relief pitchers will also be permitted five pitching warm-ups upon entering the game, with one warm-up pitch per inning thereafter.
-The umpire will move the game along and the players will cooperate in order to play nine innings
+The umpire will move the game along and the players will cooperate in order to play within the time allotted.

 All games will start at the scheduled time except early games where a 15 minute grace period will apply.